Trailer (promotion): Accusations of misdirection

 Over the years, there have been many instances where trailers have been purported to give misleading representations of their films.
 They may give the impression that a celebrity who only has a minor part in the film is one of the main cast members, or advertising a film as being more action-packed than it is.
 These tricks are usually done to draw in a larger audience.
 Sometimes the trailers include footage not from the film itself.
+This could be an artistic choice, or because many times, trailer editors are given dailies, basically individual clips, instead of a cut of the whole film.
+Often, the film is still in production while the trailer is in the works.
+While the intention is not to be misleading, due to the nature of dailies being easily replaced, sometimes certain shots that are present in the trailer are nowhere to be seen in the final film.

-This could be an artistic choice, or because the trailer was put together before the film's final cut, but at other times it is to give the audience a different impression of the movie.
-Then trailers could be misleading in a 'for the audience's own good' kind of way, in that a general audience would not usually see such a film due to preconceptions, and by bait and switching, they can allow the audience to have a great viewing experience that they would not ordinarily have.
+Furthermore, trailers could be misleading in a 'for the audience's own good' kind of way, in that a general audience would not usually see such a film due to preconceptions, and by bait and switching, they can allow the audience to have a great viewing experience that they would not ordinarily have.
 However, the opposite is true too, with the promise of great trailers being let down by mediocre films.
 An American woman sued the makers of Drive because their film "failed to live up to its promo's promise", although her lawsuit was dismissed.
 In August 2016, an American lawyer attempted to sue Suicide Squad for false advertising over lack of scenes including Joker.